xelAhcratiPsavilO/BB2/README.md

 - Use irb to run a 'feature test'
 - Explain how to use a stack trace to debug errors
 - Debug an error using a stack trace
+- Define RSpec as a testing framework
+- Create a spec file
+- Describe an Object using a specification
+- Set up a Unit Test

 ### User stories